neilchvz/infrastructure-portfolio/automation/filevault-remediation/README.md

 **2. FileVault enabled, recovery key not escrowed** When Addigy enables FileVault itself, it captures and escrows the recovery key to the device record automatically.
-When a device arrives with FileVault already enabled — common with employee-owned machines, devices migrated from another MDM, or Macs set up before enrollment — no key escrow occurs.
+When a device arrives with FileVault already enabled, common with employee-owned machines, devices migrated from another MDM, or Macs set up before enrollment, no key escrow occurs.
 The device appears encrypted and healthy but IT has no access to the recovery key.